Wednesday, November 18, 2009

 Anime

 I have always found very uninteresting watching anime series or movies because they have never called my attention before.
 However, this changed a couple of years ago when I was given as a present "Princess Mononoke" a movie by a Japanese filmmaker called Hayao Miyazaki.
 I must admit I kept it laying around for several months until one day I was curious to see what the movie was about.
-Since then I have become an arduous fan of this beautiful art; that has inspired me with their stories, music and beautiful illustrations.
-I began to investigate and learn about anime artists as well as music producers who have influenced my own music skills and compositions.
+Since then I have

 It was during the early 1940's that Anime industry became known to the world.
 However, those were hard times not only in Japan thus it was through this period that World War II was taking place.
 By then Japan was lacking many natural resources that held the industries and in consequence the economy of the country together.
 Hostility between Japan and China grew leading to a War between them; this made Japan more aggressive, wanting to expand their empire to find strategic resources that would contribute to the countries' growth.
 Japan was fighting against England and United States in the name of supporting Germany, but these two allies distrusted each other and it was a chaotic political resentment that caused the world to paralyze.
 Japan had been a military world power for more than three thousand years and by then it was confronting the US and the UK, ambition and disagreement that ended in two atomic bombs over the Japanese population.